 Created in 1984, the Task Force is an independent, volunteer group of 16 national experts in the fields of preventive medicine and primary care, including internal medicine, pediatrics, geriatrics, behavioral health, obstetrics/gynecology, and nursing.
 Members have no substantial conflicts of interest that could affect the scientific integrity of the Task Force’s work.
 Although the Affordable Care Act created a link between USPSTF recommendations and insurance coverage requirements, the Task Force makes its recommendations based solely on the scientific evidence.

 Task Force recommendations help healthcare providers and their patients know what works and does not work to help prevent disease and prolong life.

-To learn more about the USPSTF and its recommendations, visit the Web site at www.USPreventiveServicesTaskForce.org and sign up for updates from the USPSTF Email List.
+To learn more about the USPSTF and its processes, please visit www.USPreventiveServicesTaskForce.org and sign up for email updates.